Stephanie Kay Nutrition

 1. In a large pot on medium heat, warm the olive oil.
 Add onion and garlic and cook for 3-4 minutes until onions are soft and translucent.

-2. Add beets and potatoes, stir to coat with the onion mixture.
+2. Add beets, potatoes, salt, and pepper, stir to coat with the onion mixture.

 3. Add broth, just enough to cover the beets and stir until well combined.
 (Only add enough broth to cover the vegetables, you may need more or less depending on the size of your beets, as you don’t want a runny soup and you can always add more at the end if needed.)